 - Stuart Austin def.
 Craig Hudson via Submission (rear naked choke)–Round 1, 4:56

-Tags: Andrian Miles Bellator 119 Bellator MMA Brian Rogers Chris Horodecki Chris Kelades Craig Hudson Daniel Weichel Desmond Green Eric Wisely Featured Jason Meisel John Alessio Malcolm Gordon Marius Zaromskis Marlon Sandro MMA Nick Rossborough Popular Raphael Butler Remy Bussieres Stuart Austin Vaughn Anderson
+Tags: Andrian Miles Bellator 119 Bellator MMA Brian Rogers Chris Horodecki Chris Kelades Craig Hudson Daniel Weichel Desmond Green Eric Wisely Jason Meisel John Alessio Malcolm Gordon Marius Zaromskis Marlon Sandro MMA Nick Rossborough Raphael Butler Remy Bussieres Stuart Austin Vaughn Anderson